openfaas/openfaas.github.io/_posts/2025-05-12-trace-functions-with-opentelemetry.md

 ## OpenTelemetry on OpenFaaS Edge

 Collecting telemetry is also supported on [OpenFaaS Edge](https://docs.openfaas.com/edge/overview/).
+OpenFaaS Edge is a lightweight option for running OpenFaaS functions that does not use Kubernetes, ideal for edge computing environments.

-The Alloy collector can be deployed as an additional service.
+When using OpenFaaS Edge the Alloy collector can be deployed as an additional service and configured to export traces to an external backend.
 Detailed instructions on how to configure Alloy and add it to the `docker-compose.yaml` file are available in [our documentation](https://docs.openfaas.com/edge/open-telemetry/).

 Any instrumented function can be deployed to OpenFaaS Edge.
 Just make sure the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable is set correctly.
 Modify the `stack.yaml` file and change the environment variable to `alloy:4317`.
 Or use the environment substitution to override it.
 In OpenFaaS Edge the service name can be used as the hostname.